jhumelsine/jhumelsine.github.io/_posts/2023-11-24-hexagonal-architecture-adapter-flexibility.md

 * The Adapters
 * The Configurer

 Except for their creation, they are invisible to the rest of the design.
 All of these elements have an [Event Horizon](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html#event-horizons) much like Black Holes.
 We can't peer into them.
 This was a bit of an **Aha!** moment for me.
 It was there all along, and I hadn't noticed it before.
+Purple Hexagons can be elements of Purple Hexagons.

 Maybe a picture is worth a thousand words.
 All Pure Unstable/Flexible elements can be Purple Hexagons too.
 Except for creation, all dependency/knowledge arrows point outward.